Tinda Gourd Masala Curry Without Tomatoes

 This is one of my favourite vegetable bhajies.
 Potatoes are optional.
 If you have enough Tinda gourd, omit the potatoes.
 Serves 4

 500 gm. tinda, peeled and quartered

-2 medium-large potatoes, peeled and cut into thick wedges
+1-2 medium potatoes (optional), peeled and cut into thick wedges.

 2 medium sized onions, peeled and roughly chopped